-The NWF Community Wildlife Habitat program provides an opportunity for counties, cities, towns, neighborhoods, homeowners’ associations and other communities to earn recognition from the National Wildlife Federation while taking concrete steps to restore, enhance and connect wildlife habitat.
+The National Wildlife Federation Community Wildlife Habitat program provides an opportunity for counties, cities, towns, neighborhoods, homeowners’ associations, and other communities to earn recognition from the National Wildlife Federation while taking concrete steps to restore, enhance, and connect wildlife habitat.
 Our program framework and resource center supports communities as they are just getting started or are working to take their sustainability work to the next level.
-You can learn more about why communities sign up on the Case Studies Page of this website.
-Some specific reasons many communities join the NWF Community Wildlife Habitat program (beyond the desire to help wildlife!) are described below.
+You can learn more about why communities sign up on the Case Studies page.
+Some specific reasons many communities join the National Wildlife Federation Community Wildlife Habitat program (beyond the desire to help wildlife!) are described below.

-Your Sustainability Plan: Many municipalities are creating, revising and updating sustainability plans or master park plants and the majority do not focus on how to restore, enhance or connect habitat for wildlife.
-The Community Wildlife Habitat program is a proven program model that can help communities take significant action to help wildlife and connects to many conservation issues such as increasing tree canopy, conserving water, preventing polluted storm water runoff, reducing pesticide use, addressing invasive species issues and more
+Your Sustainability Plan: Many municipalities are creating, revising and updating sustainability plans or master park plans and the majority do not focus on how to restore, enhance, or connect habitat for wildlife.
+The Community Wildlife Habitat program is a proven program model that can help communities take significant action to help wildlife and connects to many conservation issues, such as increasing tree canopy, conserving water, preventing polluted storm water runoff, reducing pesticide use, addressing invasive species issues, and more

-Engage the Public & Build Community: since the nwf community wildlife habitat program requires that individual citizens and a variety of other property owners certify their individual properties as nwf certified wildlife habitats, the program often opens the door for discussions about many of the related conservation issues list above. engaging community members in projects like creating a wildlife-friendly demonstration garden or conducting a workshop is also a great way to build community and get to know your neighbors. you may also recruit community members to volunteer to support larger events such as a restoration project or tree planting event.
+Engage the Public & Build Community: Since the National Wildlife Federation’s Community Wildlife Habitat program requires that individual citizens and a variety of other property owners certify their individual properties as National Wildlife Federation’s Certified Wildlife Habitats, the program often opens the door for discussions about many of the related conservation issues list above.
+Engaging community members in projects, like creating a wildlife-friendly demonstration garden or conducting a workshop, is also a great way to build community and get to know your neighbors.
+You may also recruit community members to volunteer to support larger events, such as a restoration project or tree planting event.